aws-samples/aws-panorama-immersion-day/labs/1. Object detection/README.md

 ## Video pass-through application

-In this section, we extend the application to "Video pass-through" application which receives video frames and just pass-through to HDMI output.
+In this section, as the second step, we extend the application to "Video pass-through" application which receives video frames and just pass-through to HDMI output.
 You will learn how to create Camera node and DataSink node, how to connect those nodes with Code node, and how to run main loop by calling panoramasdk APIs.

 > Note: On the Test Utility, camera input is simulated with static video file, and HDMI output is simulated by generating PNG files.